Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 discovered, try to answer the following questions about it.
 Some hints are given below about online tools that you could use to address these questions.
 BLAST searches will help to answer many of these.
-The most useful thing to do first is to translate from DNA to protein.
+The most useful thing to do first is to *translate from DNA to protein*.
 Experiment with the tools mentioned below, copying and pasting your new protein sequence.
+They are all reasonably easy to use; but please ask for help if you get stuck.
 Discuss your findings with other students, the demonstrators and lecturer.

 Question | Please write you answer in this space  (it may be useful for your coursework)